Code-Nycticebus/cebus/docs/README.md

 - `error_propagate()` creates a context.
 Does not panic if it falls through but also does not reset the error.
+:warning: if the error is never handled there will be a memory leak.
 ```c
 Error error = ErrNew;
 function_that_fails(&error);